-But we’ve all only experienced a tiny silver of it.
-Consider people most likely to purchase lottery tickets in the US, low-income households who spend on an average $400/year on lottery tickets.
+But we’ve all only experienced a tiny sliver of it.
+Consider people most likely to purchase lottery tickets in the US, low-income households who spend an average of $400/year on lottery tickets.

 It’s hard to fully appreciate why they behave, the way they do.

-it’s not crazy, it’s just about the understanding of the psychology of money.
+it’s not crazy, it’s just about understanding the psychology of money.

 let’s see the second lesson.